 I enjoyed this book; it was good but it caused me much deliberation over what star rating I would give it!
 Lol!

-I would recommend this book to those of you who enjoy family sagas about love, loyalty, tragedy, prejudice and secret histories within a magical realism setting, but be warned this melancholy but beautiful tale made me cry more than it made me laugh if you don’t mind not getting a Disney-esque happily ever after, then this book could be right up your street.
+I’d recommend The Rules of Magic to those of you who enjoy family sagas.
+Stories about love, loyalty, tragedy, prejudice and secret histories within a magical realism setting.
+But be warned this melancholy but beautiful tale made me cry more than it made me laugh.
+If you don’t mind not getting a Disney-esque happily ever after, then this book could be right up your street.

 So, has my review of THE RULES OF MAGIC encouraged you to find out more?
-Just click on any of the links below to check out the book yourself or to find out more about the author.
-To see the other books I’ve read, take a look at my profile on Goodreads.
+Just click on any of the links to check out the book yourself.
+Keep reading to find out more about the author.